oschrenk/delight/README.md

 password="my-long-password"
 ```

-and *optionally* with some teachers or experience levels you want filtered out
-from the schedule.
-The wording needs to be exact.
+## Filtering classes

+In your `$HOME/.delight/config` config file you can add

 ```
 filter.teacher = [ "John Doe" ]
 filter.experience = [ "Experienced" ]
 ```

+to *optionally* filter out certain teachers or experience levels from the schedule.
+The wording needs to be exact.

 ## Usage